 This push dawned from the formative, grassroots competitive video gaming tournaments of the 90s, through the birth of Major League Gaming (MLG) in the early 2000s, through the multi-faceted commercial franchise models, infrastructure companies, agencies, and other players of today.

-The United States is a massive market, and while there have been pushes towards creating esports hubs around the US, there are plenty of locations that are underserved with local businesses and teams.
-The Activision-Blizzard owned Overwatch League (OWL) and Call of Duty League (CDL) are geo-located esports franchises largely focused on the US, akin to the typical US franchised sports model of teams representing a city or state.
+The United States is a massive market, and there have been pushes towards creating esports hubs around the US, driven by both public and private actors.
+Notably, the Activision-Blizzard owned Overwatch League (OWL) and Call of Duty League (CDL) are geo-located esports franchises largely focused on the US, akin to the typical US franchised sports model of teams representing a city or state.

 As one of the most important markets in all of esports, the US can serve as an example of the potential of esports adoption.
 However, its outlier potential should be kept in mind when comparing to other countries and market sizes.

-The United States officially recognised esports as a sport in 2013.
-It brought with it the official qualification of professional esports competitors as athletes entitled to apply for the country’s temporary worker P1A visa.
+The United States officially recognised esports in 2013.
+That brought with it the official qualification of professional esports competitors as athletes entitled to apply for the country’s temporary worker P1A visa.
 The visa was created to facilitate those who seek to come to the United States solely for the purpose of performing at a specific athletic competition.

-Riot Games was instrumental in this recognition.
+Riot Games was instrumental in the US’ esports recognition.
 Nick Allen, former Esports Manager at Riot, discussed the process in a 2013 interview with Gamespot.

 Notable Tournaments & Leagues

 With a massive esports audience and an even bigger commercial structure underpinning that audience, a number of notable tournaments and leagues call the US home.
-This includes both domestic-oriented tournaments, such as North American portions of wider international leagues, as well as playoff tournaments in international circuits.
+This includes domestic-oriented tournaments, North American portions of wider international leagues, as well as finals of international tournament circuits.